IBM-Cloud/cloud-event-management-sample/README.md

   You should see your Cloud Event Management instance listed.
 Make a note of the instance name.

-7. Push the app to Bluemix.
+8. Push the app to Bluemix.

   ```
-  $ cf push CEMSampleApp
+  $ cf push
   ```

   When the command finishes, you should see the `<host>.mybluemix.net` URL in the output.
 This will be the URL at which you can access the sample app.

-8. Bind the Cloud Event Management service to the app, where `<instance_name>` is the name from Step 6.
+9. Bind the Cloud Event Management service to the app, where `<instance_name>` is the name from Step 7.
   ```
   $ cf bind-service CEMSampleApp "<instance_name>"
   ```

-9. Restage the app
+10. Restage the app
   ```
   $ cf restage CEMSampleApp
   ```

-10. Access the app at the URL from Step 9, and press the button to send events!
+11. Access the app at the URL from Step 9, and press the button to send events!

 ## Run the app locally